UPDATED & APPROVED 11.6.2023

 The President of Local 122 shall appoint a Compliance Committee.
 This Compliance Committee will be made of five (5) members in good standing of Local 122.
 Three (3) members shall constitute a quorum.

-If you are charged with an offense in violation of these Work Rules, you shall be notified in writing at your last known address.
-This notification will list the date and nature of the offense.
-You shall have thirty (30) calendar days from the date of said notice to file a written response to the charge, addressed to the Local 122 Business Representative.
+If you are charged with an offense in violation of these Work Rules, you shall be notified in writing at your last known home address and email address.
+This notification will list the date and nature of the offense and fine associated with it.
+You shall have fifteen (15) calendar days from the date of said notice to pay the fine or file a written appeal to the charge, addressed to the Local 122 Compliance Committee (compliancecommittee@iatse122.org).
 Failure to respond in the allotted time will result in the charge being automatically upheld against you.
-The Compliance Committee will notify you of the Compliance Committee’s action, which may result in a fine, suspension or removal from the referral system.

-Failure to pay the fine within the time allotted may result in automatic suspension from the referral system until such fine is paid in full.
-Local 122’s enforcement of this rule is to maintain the employer’s expectation of reliability, prevent those referents that do not follow these requirements from adversely affecting future employment opportunities, and to reimburse the burden of administrative costs for finding replacements.
+Failure to pay the fine or file an appeal within the time allotted will result in automatic suspension from the referral system until such fine is paid in full.
+Local 122’s enforcement of this rule is to maintain the employer’s expectation of reliability, prevent those referents that do not follow these requirements from adversely affecting future employment opportunities, preserve the integrity of the rules applicable to all referents, and to relieve the burden of administrative costs for finding replacements.

 Disciplinary Code